Lattesnow/ChIPSP/README.md

 )
 ```

-The current default database set was designed primarily for the human ChIP-SP workflow and includes:
+The current default database set was designed primarily for the human ChIPSP workflow and includes:

 ```text
 KEGG_2021_Human